(Already got the role? Looking for tips for getting started as a first-time manager? Jump to Part 2 of this guide.)

 Whether you're looking to position yourself as a candidate for leadership or you're a new manager who wants tips for becoming a great manager, we have what you need.

 Tips for: First-time managers

 If you're looking for tips on how to be a great manager and start off on the right foot, here's the first step:

-- Our complete guide offering tips for new managers: 7 Tips for First-Time Managers: How to Win as a New Manager
+- Tips for new managers: 7 Tips for First-Time Managers: How to Win as a New Manager

 - 18 Questions to Ask Your Manager to Better Manage Up